vijaysmetgud/Dev-Ops-Trainings-Ajay/Git/Git_Commands.md

           git tag <commit_id>

-### 74. How to remove/unset a user-name and user-emal in global config
+### 74. How to remove/unset a user-name and user-email in global config

              git config --global --unset user.name